Sandover Highway

 Sandover Highway is a very remote 4x4 track in the Northern Territory

 Sandover Highway is one of the most remote roads in the Northern Territory of Australia.
-This outback unsealed track runs from the Plenty Highway north of Alice Springs in a north east direction to the Barkly Highway just short of the Queensland Border.
-Almost six hundred kilometres of sand hills and corrugations.
-It’s one of the Australia’s best 4WD tracks.
+With almost six hundred kilometres of sand hills and corrugations, it’s one of Australia’s best 4WD tracks.

 When is the best time to travel the Sandover Highway?